3rd-Eden/memcached/README.md

 3. **Object**, when running a cluster of Memcached servers, some servers may allocate different amounts of memory, e.g. 128, 512, and 128mb.
 While by default all servers are equally important and dispatch consistently the keys between the servers (33/33/33%), it is possible to send more keys in servers having more memory.
 To do so, define an object whose `key` represents the server location and whose value represents a server weight, the default weight for a server being 1; so, for instance `{ '192.168.0.102:11212': 1, '192.168.0.103:11212': 2, '192.168.0.104:11212': 1 }` distributes 50% of the keys on server 103, but only 25% on 104 and 25% on 102.

-To implement one of the above formats, your constructor would something like this:
+To implement one of the above formats, your constructor would look like this:

 ```js
 var memcached = new Memcached({ '192.168.0.102:11212': 1, '192.168.0.103:11212': 2, '192.168.0.104:11212': 1 });